 I tested this at Moortown and the head pro, Martin Heggie, was so intrigued that he came to hit a few and stayed for half an hour, with the club barely leaving his hands.
 He played most of his shots with a cack-handed grip and the consistency, and the flexibility that he got out of the club, was very impressive.

 Also, it worked brilliantly for that very awkward 40-yard chip where many of us have no real idea on how to play the shot with our lob wedges.
 So, when it's a bit ridiculous to get the putter out and there's nothing to go over then this should be a very reliable option.
+Due to it's versatility the ChipR has earned a place in the 2023 Editor's Choice.

 The final point is just, very simply, how good looking this club is.
 The hydropearl chrome finish has the appearance of a regular club in the bag so, if you don't want anything too clunky looking in the bag, then this is another huge tick in the box.
 On first inspection you almost wouldn't even know that it was a club that was made for chipping.